valeriofarias/learn-bdd-playing-dice-book/text/en/02_War_Dice_Class/04_number_dice.markdown

 ## Number of dice

-Now I'll work on the first requirement: **The attack and defense should use 1, 2 or 3 dice**.
-I'll put propositous a number different of 1, 2, 3 to cause an error.
+Now I'll work on the first requirement: **The attack and defence should use 1, 2 or 3 dice**.
+I'll put intentionally a number different of 1, 2, 3 to cause an error.

 	describe Wardice do
-		it "The attack and defense should use 1, 2 or 3 dice" do wardice = Wardice.new(0, 3)
+		it "The attack and defence should use 1, 2 or 3 dice" do wardice = Wardice.new(0, 3)
 		  wardice.red.to_s.should match(/^[1-3]$/)
 		  wardice.yellow.to_s.should match(/^[1-3]$/)